struct

 };

-Now let’s throw them into a union:
+Now let’s throw them into a union

-Also, please indulge me these two #defines for the demo:
+Also, please indulge me these two #define

 So far, nothing special has happened here.
-It seems like the type field is completely useless.
+It seems like the type

-But now let’s make a generic function that prints a union animal.
-It has to somehow be able to tell if it’s looking at a struct antelope or a struct octopus.
+.
+It has to somehow be able to tell if it’s looking at a struct antelope

-Because of the magic of common initial sequences, it can look up the animal type in any of these places for a particular union animal x:
+Because of the magic of common initial sequences, it can look up the animal type in any of these places for a particular union animal x

 int type = x.common.type; \\ or...